 Once the Initial Notice is filed and completed, there is no yearly mandatory requirement in Ontario to update the corporate record unless any of the corporation information changes since the Initial Notice was filed.
 If corporate information does change over time, you can simply file a Notice of Change form to update the corporate record, so the electronic data is accurate if a corporate search is conducted.
 Updating your company information is important, and the Ministry requires that the corporate documentation be updated within 15 days after the change has happened.
 The process is similar to filing your Initial Notice, and the same government forms are used for both Initial Return/Notice of Change filings.
 If changes to the corporation name or structure are needed, corporations must complete Articles of Amendment.

-Through the Ministry of Finance in Ontario, Canada Revenue Agency does require a yearly update for taxation purposes.
-This requirement is not part of this filing and is required separately for each tax year filing.
+Through the Ministry of Finance in Ontario, corporations are required to file a yearly update for any changes to the corporate information for taxation purposes with Canada Revenue Agency.
+This requirement is not part of this Initial Return filing and is required separately for each tax year filing.

 As of May 17, 2021, the annual returns are no longer required through the Ministry of Finance in Ontario as part of the corporate tax filing with (CRA) Canada Revenue Agency.
 The Ontario government has moved to mandatory Annual Returns to be filed in accordance with the Ministry of Government and Consumer Services as part of the maintenance of corporate records.